 Similar technique can be used to split a data table into several external raw files.
 Let’s combine the above two code samples to demonstrate how you can split a data set into several external raw files:

-This code will read observations of the SASHELP.CARS data table, and depending on the value of ORIGIN variable, put _all_ will output all the variables (including automatic variables _ERROR_ and _N_) as named values (VARIABLE_NAME=VARIABLE_VALUE pairs) to one of the three external raw files specified by their respective file references (outasi, outeur, or outusa.)
+This code will read observations of the SASHELP.CARS data table, and depending on the value of ORIGIN variable, put (_all_)(=); statement will output all the variables in their physical order as named values (VARIABLE_NAME=VARIABLE_VALUE pairs) to one of the three external raw files specified by their respective file references (outasi, outeur, or outusa.)

 You can modify this code to produce delimited files with full control over which variables and in what order to output.
 For example, the following code sample produces 3 files with comma-separated values:

 data _null_; set SASHELP.CARS; select(origin); when('Asia') file outasi dlm=','; when('Europe') file outeur dlm=','; when('USA') file outusa dlm=','; end; put make model type origin msrp invoice; run;

 You may use different delimiters for your output files.
 In addition, rather than using mutually exclusive SELECT, you may use different logic for re-directing your output to different external files.

 Bonus: How to zip your output files as you create them

 For those readers who are patient enough to read to this point, here is another tip.
 As described in this series of blog posts by Chris Hemedinger, in SAS you can read your external raw files directly from zipped files without unzipping them first, as well as write your output raw files directly into zipped files.
 You just need to specify that in your filename statement.
 For example: